cainam/home-cluster-deployment/ansible/kubler.md

 - since I like to avoid using ":latest" which is hard-coded and since I want to tag images with the version of the software but IMAGE_TAG is used for the parent-builder as well I decided to implement the design of kubler in ansible keeping the kubler-build-root script only

-squash commit is only used for the scratch-builder (as it changes a lot from stage3) the other builders are not squashed
+squash commit is only used for the scratch-builder (as it changes a lot from stage3) the other builders are not squashed base image has a :latest tag because it is also used for portage build itself and the latest tag avoid a hen-egg-problem

 Nevertheless => thanks Kubler for inspiring me!